Provenance Export

 ProvSQL can export provenance circuits in standard or visual formats for use in external tools or for inspection.

-sr_formula returns the provenance of a query result as a human-readable algebraic formula.
-Each leaf token is replaced by its mapped value, and the circuit operations are rendered using + (disjunction) and × (conjunction):
+sr_formula returns a symbolic representation of the provenance as a human-readable formula.
+Each leaf token is replaced by its mapped value, and the circuit operations are rendered using and :

 SELECT name, sr_formula(provenance(), 'witness_mapping')